Shuttle/Shuttle.Esb.Samples/Shuttle.DependencyInjection/README.md

 In this guide we'll create the following projects:

 - a **Console Application** called `Shuttle.DependencyInjection.Client`
-- a **Class Library** called `Shuttle.DependencyInjection.Server`
+- a **Console Application** called `Shuttle.DependencyInjection.Server`
-- another **Class Library** called `Shuttle.DependencyInjection.EMail` that will contain a fake e-mail service implementation
+- a **Class Library** called `Shuttle.DependencyInjection.EMail` that will contain a fake e-mail service implementation
-- and another **Class Library** called `Shuttle.DependencyInjection.Messages` that will contain all our message classes
+- a **Class Library** called `Shuttle.DependencyInjection.Messages` that will contain all our message classes

 ## Messages